 Goose Creek Emergency Supply Connection

-This project includes a 30” HDPE pipeline crossing of the Goose Creek Reservoir, pump station upgrades, and boat ramp construction.
+This project includes a 30” HDPE pipeline crossing of the Goose Creek Reservoir, pipeline connections, and boat ramp construction.
 The pipe will be placed via open cut for the portions leading up to the reservoir bank and laid along the bottom of the reservoir for the sub-aqueous portion.
-The pump station upgrades include removal and replacement of two 400 HP pumps, installation of variable frequency drives for the pumps, a new transformer, a new flow metering vault, a new surge protection valve, and new electrically actuated valving.
+The pipeline connections include a new flow metering vault, a manual power transfer switch and quick disconnect, air release valve manholes and butterfly valve vaults.
 The boat ramp construction includes a 1,300 foot-long gravel access road to a concrete apron and 40 foot-long articulated concrete block boat ramp.
-The construction of this project is expected to be advertised for bid in early 2019.
+The construction of this project is expected to be advertised for bid in spring 2020.

 Russell Branch SPS

 This project includes the development of a green field property to include an approximately 3,700 foot-long paved access road, a new 1.15 MGD wet well/dry well type pump station, and an emergency storage tank.
 The project also includes the linear utilities necessary for pump station operation, namely; approximately 3,600 feet of force main, 3,000 feet of gravity sewer, 3,600 feet of water main, storm water culverts, fiber optic extension, and 3-phase power extension.
 In addition the project includes the demolition of the existing sewer pump station and startup and commissioning of the new pump station.
-The construction of this project is expected to be advertised for bid in mid-2019.
+Expected to be advertised for bid towards the end of 2020.